 When are you due?

-It is always a good idea to pay your credit card bills 4 to 5 days prior to the due date.
+It is always a good idea to pay your credit card bills four to five days prior to the due date.
 This way your payment will arrive on time and not two days after it’s due.

 Spending money you don’t have can be addictive for some students.
 Nothing feels better than going on a shopping spree after a rough exam.
 If you are tired of struggling to stay on top of your debt management – seek the guidance of a trained credit counsellor.
 They will help you create a budget to live within your means.